 You can use keytoolgui to import the certificate.
+For more information, see the ESM Administrator's Guide.

-For more information, see the ESM Administrator's Guide on the ESM documentation page.
+If ESM is configured to use FIPS, use the arcsight keytool utility.
+For more information, see the ESM Administrator's Guide.

-- If ESM is configured to use FIPS, use the arcsight keytool utility.
-For more information, see the ESM Administrator's Guide. - 13.
-Ensure that clients can connect to the ArcSight Manager using the service IP address or service host name, and ensure that peer configuration works as expected. - The ESM installation is only mounted and visible on the primary system.
+- 13. Ensure that clients can connect to the ArcSight Manager using the service IP address or service host name, and ensure that peer configuration works as expected. - The ESM installation is only mounted and visible on the primary system.
 To run ESM utilities and commands (for example, /opt/arcsight/manager/bin/arcsight, do so from the server that is currently the primary system. - 14.
-If you have not already activated the ArcSight ESM APHA Monitoring Foundation Package, activate it from the ArcSight Console. - For more information about activating standard content, see the ArcSight Administration and ArcSight System Standard Content Guide on the ESM documentation page. - 15.
-Ensure that the primary and secondary systems are using the correct version of the operating system timezone package. - For more information, see the ESM Installation Guide on the ESM documentation page.
+If you have not already activated the ArcSight ESM APHA Monitoring Foundation Package, activate it from the ArcSight Console. - For more information about activating standard content, see the ArcSight Administration and ArcSight System Standard Content Guide. - 15.
+Ensure that the primary and secondary systems are using the correct version of the operating system timezone package. - For more information, see the ESM Installation Guide.
 If you need to install the timezone package, you must install it on the primary and secondary systems because it is not installed in the shared directory.